-P.41 - Circuit B

-P.42 - Circuit C
+- P.41 Circuit B - P.42 Circuit C

-This alarm was added in software version 1.09.
+Criteria for Trip - This alarm was added in software version 1.09.
 The criterion is active when circuit is ON.
 If the circuit's capacity is reduced more than 6 times by the Capacity Override 23 (Circuit A), 24 (Circuit B), or 25 (Circuit C) for the respective circuit, without at least 30 minutes elapsing between the capacity reductions, the alarm is triggered.
-If at least 30 minutes elapse without a reduction in capacity, the counter is reset to zero.
+If at least 30 minutes elapses without a reduction in capacity, the counter is reset to zero.

-Circuit shut down.
+Action to be Taken - Circuit shut down.